cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

 Next, we are going to be running a neuron simulation that will be recording voltage values from the cell compartments.

-In order to use the Neuron module, we will need to import a HocObject (h) and have the option of also importing NEURONS interface (gui) by using the following line:
+In order to use the Neuron module, we will need to import a HocObject (h) and also have the option of also importing NEURONS interface (gui) by using the following line:

 ```
 from neuron import h, gui #gui is optional